Keeping energy efficiency at the top of the agenda

 Club Belambra Les Criques, Presqu’île de Giens

 Since 1993, eceee’s biennial Summer Study has explored solutions to our energy-related dilemmas by providing evidence-based knowledge on the full range of energy efficiency topics.
 In an informal setting conducive to networking and exchange of information, experts work to learn from each other and ensure energy efficiency is fully integrated into energy and climate policies.
-Submit your abstract by 2 October if you wish to contribute with a paper.

 In 2013, the International Energy Agency (IEA) dubbed energy efficiency the world’s First Fuel.
 Global energy saving investments – and their effects on energy demand – are now equal to the net contribution of other fuel sources, the IEA said, and valued worldwide energy efficiency investments in 2011 at $300 billion (€221bn), a level on a par with global funding of renewable energy and fossil fuel power sources.